 There's simply no better way to master the fundamentals of engineering than by applying them to real-life tasks and challenges.
 That's why our students design and build LEGO® machines and K'NEX® structures each and every week.
 And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
 In other words, the budding mechanic, engineer or architect in your life will always be fully supported, motivated and engaged at Sylvan — so don't be surprised when your son or daughter can't stop talking about bridges, race cars and other exciting hands-on projects!

-Let's get creative!
+It's time to get creative!
 Our Engineering courses in Maryland feature:

-- Practical tasks: We understand how to deliver the very latest app-based learning, but this program is all about learning by doing.
+- Handy projects: We know all about app-based learning, but this is all about learning by doing.

 - STEM concepts: You can never be too young to start learning vital 21st century competencies.